NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

   cy.wrap(emailContent).its('subject')..<chain as needed>.should(..); // subject
   // similar approach with attachments.
   // You can always end with ... .then(console.log) to take a look at the content
+  // of you can check out the mailosaur email as JSON content, which makes everything easier!
   // cy.wrap(emailContent).then(console.log);

   // sample utilities to check assertions